The Hacker Who Reached Out to a Food Delivery Startup First

 1. The Researcher Acted Responsibly

 They didn't exploit the bug.
 They didn't sell it.
-They didn't publicly shame us.
-They gave us time and information to fix it.
+They didn't publicly shame the startup.
+They gave the team time and information to fix it.

-Even though we didn't have a formal security contact at the time, our general email address was responsive.
+Even though the startup didn't have a formal security contact at the time, the general support email was responsive.
 The researcher's email didn't get lost in spam.

 The realization: Not everyone looking for vulnerabilities is malicious.
 Many are ethical researchers who want to help.
 How you respond determines whether they become allies or adversaries.